hobson/pycon2015-nlp-tutorial/docs/outline.md

          * vocabulary statistics relative to "standard vocabularies" or age-group vocabularies from education material
          * vacabulary evolution over the course of a document
          * structure (vocabulary shifts within a document for each of the context layers discussed previously)

-6. (10 min) Coffee break
+-- (10 min) Coffee Break ---

-    1. Will help those having trouble getting the examples so far to work in their environment
+    * Will help those having trouble getting the examples so far to work in their environment

 7. (14 min) Acquiring a Corpus
     1. using `nltk` to download text corpora (text documents or strings)